com-480-data-visualization/OutOfTouch/README.md

 ## Milestone 2 (26th April, 5pm)

+### Architecture

+The architecture of our web-page contains the following components:

+* **Backend Server** - implemented in `Python` using the `Flask` framework.
+This component handles requests coming from the frontend server and converts them into queries to retrieve data from the database.
+* **Frontend** - implemented in `Javascript`, leveraging static assets specified in `HTML` and `CSS`.
+Moreover, it handles preprocessed data from the server and implements a caching strategy to limit unnecessary server and database calls, thereby enhancing efficiency.
+* **MongoDB** - database used for storing data and efficient search.

+### Deliverables

 The implementation of our prototype website can be found in folder [milestone2](https://github.com/com-480-data-visualization/OutOfTouch/tree/master/milestone2).

 To reproduce our website please follow the instructions from [here](https://github.com/com-480-data-visualization/OutOfTouch/blob/master/milestone2/README.md).